ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that typically identifies its use or has some protocol-specific meaning to the Remote Endpoint.
 Note that use of a pre-shared key will tend to select a single security protocol, and therefore directly select a single underlying protocol stack.
+A Transport Services API could express `None` in an environment-typical way, e.g., as a Union type or special value.

 ~~~
 SecurityParameters.Set(preSharedKey, key, myIdentity)